manojn0010/E-Commerce-Marketplace-Analysis/README.md

 1. Clone the repository.
 Extract project folder to preferred location.
 2. Download the dataset from the source listed below.
 3. Extract the CSV files into the `data/` directory.
+4. Read `/.Renviron.example` before running R visuals.
 >SQL-END
-4. Open Command Prompt, change directory to the project folder
+5. Open Command Prompt, change directory to the project folder
    *`cd "path/project_folder"`*
    Initiaite sql connection with local infile = ON
    *`mysql --local-infile=1 -u root -p`*
    Enter your MySQL Password.
 Press Enter.
-5. Execute the full SQL-end pipeline by running: `SOURCE scripts/run_all/00_run_all.sql;`
+6. Execute the full SQL-end pipeline by running: `SOURCE scripts/run_all/00_run_all.sql;`
    *Multiple script execution is not possible on workbench.
 Use Command Prompt within the project directory folder.*
 >R-END
-6. Create an R project with the same project directory.
+7. Create an R project with the same project directory.
-7. Generate visualisations using the R scripts in `scripts/visualisation/`.
+8. Generate visualisations using the R scripts in `scripts/visualisation/`.
-8. Running `v0_set_up.R` file first is important for the execution of all the R files after.
+9. Running `v0_set_up.R` file first is important for the execution of all the R files after.
+>Power BI - Performance Dashboard
+10. Focused on business reporting; build steps are not included in the repository.
+11. The `/report` and `/outputs` show the dashboard visuals.

 ## Data Source
 This project uses the Brazilian E-Commerce Public Dataset by Olist.
 Due to file size limitations, the raw dataset is not included in this repository.